wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 Next, you can complete the validator registration behavior through the wallet.

+Please make sure that there is enough WAN coins in your local light wallet, or keystore json accout, wanmask account and so on.

+In Beta stage is the test wan coins, the validator register require that at least 50,000 coins for delegating-validator, at least 10000 coins for non-delegating-validator.

+And make sure there are enough transaction fees outside.

 Register via web wallet: https://mywanwallet.io/

 When registering in the web wallet, you need to pay attention to first select the network in the upper right corner.
 The beta phase requires the selection of a testnet network.